Cotalker/documentation/docs/products/preventive_maintenance/pm_overview.md

 <span className="hero__subtitle"><b>🧰 Preventive Plans</b></span>

-Create a time or value based plan with the **Create a new preventive plan** form.
-Through the form you set all of the preventive plan's settings.
-Assign those that are responsible for the task, add a maintenance checklist, set priority, and most importantly, designate frecuency based on time or equipment value triggers.
+Create a time-based or value-based plan with the **Create a new preventive plan** form.
+The form lets you set all of the preventive plan's settings.
+For example, assign those that are responsible for the task, add a maintenance checklist, set priority, and most importantly, designate frequency based on time or equipment value triggers.

 </a>
 </div>